Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: The limit, regime (iii) : Multiple Gaussian compartments

 \subsubsection{White Matter Tract Integrity metrics (WMTI)}

 \nin WMTI, as proposed by Fieremans \etal \cite{KM,wmdki}, extracts the 2-compartment SM parameters by relating the DKI components to scalar parameters in the aligned-fiber framework \cite{KM}, already explained above (Sec.~\ref{sec:toy}).
-Subsequently, the perfectly aligned approximation was somewhat relaxed by allowing for some dispersion within the fiber bundle, and describing the diffusion in the intra-, and extra-axonal space by compartment tensors \cite{wmdki}.
-While the advantage of using DKI eliminated the need for direct nonlinear fitting to the diffusion signal, two different biophysically plausible solutions still exist in this case, cf. the two branches as described above (Sec.~\ref{sec:toy}).
+Subsequently, the perfectly aligned approximation was somewhat relaxed by allowing for some dispersion within the fiber bundle, \newe as described by an intra-axonal diffusion tensor, while the diffusion in the extra-axonal space is still modeled as an overall Gaussian compartment \keep \cite{wmdki}.
+While the advantage of using DKI eliminated the need for direct nonlinear fitting to the diffusion signal, two different biophysically plausible solutions still exist similar to the two branches as described above (Sec.~\ref{sec:toy}).
 In WMTI, the branch was chosen as $\Da < \Depar$ based on the available data \cite{wmdki}.
 Parameter histograms corresponding to this choice, yielded $f \approx 0.5\,$, $\Da \approx 1.2\,\units{\mu m^2/ms}$ and $\Depar \approx 2.5\,\units{\mu m^2/ms}$ in human corpus callosum.